-While the best time to exercise is still the time when you’ll work out consistently, there are other benefits to getting your sweat on early in the day, too.
+While the best time to exercise is still the time at which you’ll work out most consistently, there are other benefits to getting your sweat on early in the day, too.

 The program features 100 unique 20- to 30-minute workouts — set to a playlist mixed by a live DJ — that can help you rev up your metabolism and reap the rewards of working out in the morning.

 “Waking up and sweating means starting your day with an endorphin rush, which instantly boosts your mood and sets a positive tone for the rest of your day,” Jericho explains.
 “You’ll feel happier, more accomplished, and less stressed, and you’ll have extra energy to tackle the rest of your day as it unfolds.”

 Here are four great reasons that will make you rethink hitting that snooze button:

 4 Reasons to Exercise in the Morning